Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Neutral pion reconstruction

-The electromagnetic shower candidates are then reconstructed into gamma candidates.
+The electromagnetic shower candidates are then reconstructed into $\gamma$ candidates.
 As part of this reconstruction, a second topological condition is applied.
-This requirement, that the distance from the interaction vertex to the centroid of the shower candidate be at least $14$ cm, is motivated by the conversion length of a gamma in scintillator being $40$ cm.
+This requirement, that the distance from the interaction vertex to the centroid of the shower candidate be at least $14$ cm, is motivated by the conversion length of a $\gamma$ in scintillator being $40$ cm.

-In analyses of the NuMI Low Energy Beam dataset \cite{Altinok:2017xua}\cite{Aliaga:2015wva}\cite{Coplowe:2020yea} the second requirement was only applied to the highest energy gamma candidate.
+In analyses of the NuMI Low Energy Beam dataset \cite{Altinok:2017xua}\cite{Aliaga:2015wva}\cite{Coplowe:2020yea} the second requirement was only applied to the highest energy $\gamma$ candidate.
 In the NuMI Medium Energy Beam dataset, neutral pions are produced at higher energy, as are the other particles produced in the interaction.
-This results in complications in the reconstruction of gammas due to the production of more particles in the neutrino interaction, increased interactions of energetic particles with the detector material, and the production of high energy gammas through stochastic processes in the electromagnetic shower.
+This results in complications in the reconstruction of $\gamma$s due to the production of more particles in the neutrino interaction, increased interactions of energetic particles with the detector material, and the production of high energy $\gamma$s through stochastic processes in the electromagnetic shower.

-These complications, exacerbated by passive material in the detector, can result in the production of a high energy gamma early in the electromagnetic shower, the production of more neutrons and the production of energetic particles not originating from the neutrino vertex.
-This produces more gamma candidates during the electromagnetic shower reconstruction and increases the energy of the candidate gammas, both due to gammas being at higher energy and due to overlap between the electromagnetic shower from the gamma and other energy from non-electromagnetic sources.
-Additionally, the more energetic neutral pions often have a narrower opening angle between the gammas.
-The strategy that we have followed to address such challenges for neutral pion reconstruction in the NuMI Medium Energy Beam dataset is to improve the selection of gamma candidates during the gamma reconstruction as described below.
+These complications, exacerbated by passive material in the detector, can result in the production of a high energy $\gamma$ early in the electromagnetic shower, the production of more neutrons and the production of energetic particles not originating from the neutrino vertex.
+This produces more $\gamma$ candidates during the electromagnetic shower reconstruction and increases the energy of the candidate $\gamma$s, both due to $\gamma$s being at higher energy and due to overlap between the electromagnetic shower from the $\gamma$ and other energy from non-electromagnetic sources.
+Additionally, the more energetic neutral pions often have a narrower opening angle between the $\gamma$s.
+The strategy that we have followed to address such challenges for neutral pion reconstruction in the NuMI Medium Energy Beam dataset is to improve the selection of $\gamma$ candidates during the $\gamma$ reconstruction as described below.

-A third topological feature was developed for the gamma candidates.
-This feature is based on the total deposited visible energy in the gamma candidate per unit length, given by:
+A third topological feature was developed for the $\gamma$ candidates.
+This feature is based on the total deposited visible energy in the $\gamma$ candidate per unit length, given by: